Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 It is possible to merge known values into the markdown by adding an identifier wrapped in curly brackets.
 For example, you can write {loadtime} to include the time thge data mart was loaded.
 Available identifiers are:
-* loadtime: TRhe time the data mart was loaded.
+* loadtime: The time the data mart was loaded.
 * refdate: The current reference date.

 ## Measure